paradicms/paradicms.github.io/docs/recipes/run-github-ssg-workflow/index.md

 ### Run the workflow

 Click the *Run workflow* button on the right.
-You don't need to change the *Use workflow* branch.
+You don't need to change the *Use workflow from* branch.
 Simply click the *Run workflow* button.

 ![Screenshot of GitHub Actions run workflow dialog](run-workflow-dialog.png)